OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Beneficiaries.md

 * If a PSU selects multiple accounts for authorisation, then their beneficiaries apply consistently to all selected accounts (i.e., in the bulk endpoint /beneficiaries).
 * If a different PSU selects the same accounts, a different set of beneficiaries could be returned.

-This is the expected behaviour of the beneficiaries' endpoints, in the case an ASPSP manages beneficiaries at a customer level:
+This is the expected behaviour of the beneficiaries endpoints, in the case an ASPSP manages beneficiaries at a customer level:

 * The bulk endpoint /beneficiaries will return the unique list of beneficiaries against the PSU.
 In this case, the AccountId in the OBReadBeneficiary5 payload would be set to NULL / empty (even if the PSU only has one account).
 * The selected account endpoint /accounts/{AccountId}/beneficiaries will return the beneficiaries that **may** be accessible to the AccountId, based on the PSU.
 In this case, the AccountId will be populated in the payload.